Keysight/infrastructure/README.md

 Now we will be designing a 4 port generic switch as a part of device inventory.

-#### Building Infrastructure: Defining a 4 port Switch
+### Building Infrastructure: Defining a 4 port Switch

 Lets define a simple Generic Switch.
 ![generic_switch](resources/images/generic_switch_host_diagram/generic_switch.png)

 This switch is made of one asic component and four front panel ports.
-Front panel ports connects with the asic though mmi interface.
+Front panel ports connects with the asic though mii interface.

 User can define this switch with two major components inside it:

 - port
 - asic

-This switch uses one type of link to connect between acic and port :
+This switch uses one type of link to connect between asic and port :

-- mmi
+- mii

-The switch uses four mmi links to connect four different ports with the same asic.
+The switch uses four mii links to connect four different ports with the same asic.
 So internally the switch has 4 connections.

 We can think of these components as nodes in a graph these are connected to each other through an edge.
 So the switch definition will look like the one given below yaml definition :